To learn more about Nia check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Nia’s Ego Skill costs 5 EP to deal AoE damage, increase Decibel by 3, and Discard all cards from the Draw Pile.
-This basically guarantees a Shuffle at the start of next turn, which will then trigger the buffed Decibel Extra Attacks.
-The damage is alright, but you won’t be building Nia for damage.
+Nia’s Ego Skill costs 5 EP to deal AoE damage, increases Decibel by 3 and Discards all cards from the Draw Pile.
+This basically guarantees a Shuffle at the start of the next turn, which will then trigger the buffed Decibel Extra Attacks.
+The damage is alright, but you won’t be building Nia for damage since this is one of her two sources of damage.

 Stroke